akacdrom/movie-rating-jersey-restful/README.md

-## Movie rating app
+## Movie Rating App
-Basic implementation of Jersey RESTful Web Services with Hibernate Framework.
+Basic implementation of Jersey RESTful Web Services with Hibernate Framework for a movie rating app